sourcegraph/careers/job-descriptions/software-engineer.md

 ### About the role

 You will help build Sourcegraph, a code search and navigation product, by collaborating on a small team to solve challenging problems that are fundamental to the growth and success of our business.
-Here are some examples of problems that we on working on every day:
+Here are some examples of what we work on every day:

 - Create a code search experience that is friendly to new users and powerful in the hands of a veteran user.
 - Scale code search to return results from tens of thousands of repositories and massive monorepos in under a second.